johnivanpuayap/johnivanpuayap/README.md

 <h3>Starry the Explorer Game</h3>
-  - a game built on Java
+A game built on Java